kaifishr/Snake/README.md

-This repository comes with two basic reinforcement learning algorithms, namely [policy gradients](#policy-gradients) and [deep Q-learning](#deep-q-learning), that are used to train agents to play Snake.
+This repository comes with two basic reinforcement learning algorithms, namely [policy gradients](#policy-gradients) and [deep Q-learning](#deep-q-learning), that are used to train an agent to play Snake.
 The agent consists of a policy network and the reinforcement learning algorithm used to train the network.

-In the game of Snake, the dynamic world, also referred to as the environment, is represented by the playing field and possibly other agents (in this case other snakes) looking for food.
-An agent observes a **state** represented by the current configuration of the playing field.
-An example state with a single snake looking for food look as follows
+In the game of Snake, a dynamic world, also referred to as the environment, is represented by the playing field, food that is randomly positioned inside it, and the agent itself.
+The agent observes a **state** represented by the environment's current configuration.
+An example state  might look as follows

 $$
 \begin{aligned}